TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 "We've been patrolling the village, and so far, there haven't been any pirate sightings," the guard reported.

-'...
-Pirates' Josee frowned.
+"...
+Pirates?", Josee frowned.

 '...
 Fuck.
 Josee from the noble life only cared about simping over handsome princes at the academy.
 And you're telling me there were actually pirates in her territory?
-Fuck.'
+God just fuck me already'

 '...
 Then again, this place is riddled with monsters.'